Background

 Soil Association Certification Limited, an FSC® and PEFC accredited certification body, will complete surveillance visits throughout the next four years to ensure that compliant standards are maintained.

 The Programme for the Endorsement of Forest Certification [PEFC] certification scheme for sustainable forest management requires Forest Service to have an internal audit process.
-Section 7.2.5 of the PEFC certification scheme 2018 (external link) references this requirement.
+Section 7.2.5 of the PEFC certification scheme 2018 references this requirement.

 An internal audit process in compliance with the Programme for the Endorsement of Forest Certification (PEFC) requirements was developed and implemented in the 2018/19 business year and the most up to date report is available below: